In this Article

 Many fulfillment channels also offer these settings:

 - Pull locations: Pipe17 will pull locations from your fulfillment channel.
-This option should generally be enabled, so it is often not editable.
+This option should generally be enabled to ensure that the locations in Pipe17 and your fulfillment channel is synchronised, so it is often not editable.

-- Location filter: If you don’t want Pipe17 to pull every location from your fulfillment channel, you can use this setting to specify which locations should be pulled, or go to the Locations page and make some locations Inactive.
+- Location filter: However, if you don’t want Pipe17 to pull every location from your fulfillment channel, you can use this setting to specify which locations should be pulled, or go to the Locations page and make some locations Inactive.

 - Shipping request filter: In some cases, for example during testing, you may only want to send a handful of specific orders to your fulfillment channel.
 To do that, you can add those order IDs to the shipping request filter setting.
 Only the orders added here will be sent.